banhpete/Notes-on-Back-End-Topics/README.md

  ```
 This essentially says, create a server, and whenever a request is made, run the functions from the app module. **Keep in mind that the object returned from "/app" is not just any object, it's an express object.
 This express object may technically a function itself which calls all the other functions that we define in it.** Regardless of how it works under the hood, the important thing to know here is that a request will go through all the functions specified in the app module '/app'.

 - app.js \- This is the file that specifies what will happen to a request when it comes through.
-Looking at the file you will see that we first require all the modules that we need, and then we create the express object that we will return.
+Looking at the file you will see that we first require all the modules that we need, and then we create the express object that we will export.
+After creating the express object we have all the actions/commands that a HTTP Request will run once it is made.
+We will see the following:
+  - app.set() which sets express settings such as what engine we want to use for rendering templates.
+  - app.use() which tells us a request what to do.
+This can be taking from the data from a request and parsing it, running middlewares (functions that does work on the HTTP request), or even redirecting the HTTP Request to other files depending on the path that is included in the HTTP request.